 Why This Site Doesn't Use The Words Introvert And Extrovert

-No agreed upon definitions
+No agreed-upon definitions

 I'm tempted to write up a giant list of all the various traits that have been ascribed to introverts and extroverts by different sources, but I don't think I need to.
-Basically, the lack of a single definition means that using these terms frequently leads to misunderstandings.
+Basically, the lack of a single definition means that using these terms can lead to misunderstandings.
 One person may use the word introvert to refer to one thing, while the recipient of the message may take a totally different, unintended meaning from it.

 Too many sub-concepts crammed into one